 As a result of its review, MetaStar identified the following opportunities for improvement.
-For each area of opportunity, the review team has provided related recommendations to DHS and the MCO to support improvements in the completion of the HNA for childless adults.
+For each area of opportunity, the review team has provided related recommendations to DHS and the MCOs to support improvements in the OBMH and align with the state's quality strategy.